KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 # Executive Summary

+### Note:
+For the tl:dr, skip to Design Before and After

 ### Proposition

 Members of the Pretty Prairie United Methodist Church contacted me about designing a new website and marketing plan for the church.